ZhengYuan-Public/fun-with-lectures/README.md

 # Education
 This is the root folder that stores my learning files.

-You need a mind-map software named Xmind to open *.xmind files.
+You need a mind-map software named XMind to open *.xmind files.
 A free trial version can be downloaded from _Toolkit(for Windows users).